Advantages of LCD monitors over CRT monitors

 - AMLCDs are commercially available in screen sizes over 60-inch diagonal.
 Prototypes over 80-inch diagonal have been demonstrated.
 It is impractical to manufacture a CRT with over 40-inch screen diagonal and even then the tube weighs >200 lbs.

-- Availability: The number of LCD monitors sold passed up CRTs in 2004.
+- Availability: The number of LCD monitors sold passed up CRTs in 2004 - Link.
 In 2006, LCD monitors had about 80% market share.
 Most prominent CRT manufacturers have discontinued their manufacturing.

 - Less hazardous waste: The lead, cadmium, phosphor, barium and mercury used in CRT monitors present a disposal issue.
 This is a large source of hazardous waste in landfills.
 LCD monitors are not off the hook since their backlights usually contain trace amounts of mercury; however, they are a step in the right direction and efforts are being made to improve their environmental friendliness.